heche-psb/fossiler/README.md

 **Phylogenetic Justification:** (Friis et al., 1988) described the fossil as *Spirematospermum chandlerae*.
 (Andrews, 1970) assigned the genus *Spirematospermum* to be within Zingiberaceae based on the morphology of a fruit fossil deposited in Hordle, Hampshire, England.

 **Age Justification:** The Black Creek Formation was dated as Campanian.
 Thus, we used 83.8 - 71.9 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

+:leaves: **${\text{\color{green} Fossil \ No.9}}$**

+**Brief Desription:** The oldest fossil found in Poales.

+**Age Bounds:** 124.85 - 124.35 mya.

+**Taxon & Specimen & Rock:** *Eragrosites changii*, spikelets and panicle, Holotype: pl. ll-2 (PB17803), Yixian Formation (Jehol Group), Cretaceous of China.

+**Phylogenetic Justification:** (Cao et al., 1998) described the morphology of the fossil as larger panicle, about 14 cm in incompletely preserved length and at least 10 cm in width; rachis about 3 mm wide at the base, narrowing gradually to the upper portion of inflorescence, oppositely branching 3 times, apart from each other, with longitudinal striations and glandula-like appendages on the surface of rachis and branches; bracts absent.
+Spikelets arranged in panicle, ovate to elongatedly elliptical in outline, about 5 mm long, composed of the biserial "florets", likely bearing two glumes at its base.
+The spikelets and inflorescences of the present specimens extremely resemble those of the existing plant *Eragrostis Wolf* of Poaceae.
+The difference between them is that the inflorescence branches of the latter are generally alternate and sometimes partly opposite even verticillate, while those of the former are consistently opposite.
+The new genus was accordingly named as *Eragrosties* for its similarity to *Eragrostis*.

+**Age Justification:** The Jianshangou bed was dated by (Swisher et al., 1999) using <sup>40<sup>Ar/<sup>39<sup>Ar method as 124.60 ± 0.25 mya for Sample P1T-2 and 124.61 ± 0.20 mya for Sample P4T-1.
+Here, we used the union set of the two estimates and set the age of the fossil as 124.85 - 124.35 mya.

 ## References
 Barreda VD, Cúneo NR, Wilf P, Currano ED, Scasso RA, et al. (2012) Cretaceous/Paleogene Floral Turnover in Patagonia: Drop in Diversity, Low Extinction, and a Classopollis Spike.
 PLOS ONE, 7(12): e52455.